 As you can see from this roundup, I gravitate towards faux palm trees, potted olive trees, and the bird of paradise plants.
-That being said, this little bundle of 3 fake boxwoods will literally knock your socks off, and it’s tough to argue with $20.
+That being said, this little bundle of 3 faux boxwoods will literally knock your socks off, and it’s tough to argue with $20.

 A touch of greenery gives a room life, so I only decorate with beautiful faux plants.
 When I find them, I buy them immediately.
 My first fake plant purchase was the ever-trending faux fiddle leaf fig tree that lived in the dining room.
 It’s a tall fake tree that doesn’t look plastic or cost a million dollars.
 Hands down, my favorite is this one, but the second and third runner-up is this 5′ tall faux potted plant and these 2 fake trees that look real.
 It’s now the moment of truth…have I swayed you towards the greener side of the artificial plant bandwagon?

-Do fake plants collect dust?
+1. Do fake plants collect dust?

 Discover More Home Decor Ideas

 When I went to High Point Furniture Market, cane and rattan were everywhere.
 Here’s the Best Cane Furniture I’ve found.

-One of the most popular posts here is my round-up of the Best Interior Design Books – it’s especially hot during the holidays.
+One of the most popular posts is my round-up of the Best Interior Design Books – it’s especially hot during the holidays.